Your travel expert

 Target birds: White-lored Warbler, Santa Marta Brush-finch, Santa Marta Tapaculo, Santa Marta Antbird, Emerald Toucanet, Santa Marta Woodstar, Santa Marta Foliage-gleaner, Santa Marta Tapaculo, Santa Marta Blossomcrown, Lance-tailed Manakin, Streak-capped Spinetail, Scarlet-fronted Parakeet, Spectacled Tyrannulet, White-lored Warbler, Groove-billed Toucanet, Rufous-and-white Wren, Coopmans’s Tyrannulet, Rufous Nightjar, Keel-billed Toucan, Pale-tipped Inezia, Pale-eyed Pygmy Tyrant, Pearly-vented Tody-Tyrant, Rufous-breasted Wren

-Early departure to the San Lorenzo ridge, on the heights of the reserve, where we will continue to check for new endemic and isolated species.
-We will look for the Santa Marta Conure in particular.
-We return to the lodge for lunch and continue our survey and exploration of the lower part, covering all the elevations accessible by road.
-We will also spend a lot of time exploring the area around the Lodge where many endemic species are present.
-Just before dinner we will go out to look for the Santa Marta Screech-Owl and other nocturnals.
+We’ll leave early for the San Lorenzo Ridge, one of the highest points of the reserve, where we will continue to check for new endemic and isolated species.
+We will look for the Santa Marta Parakeet in particular.
+We return to the lodge for lunch and continue birding the lower part, covering all the elevations accessible by road.
+We will also spend a lot of time exploring the area around the Lodge, where many endemic species are present.
+Before dinner, we will look for the Santa Marta Screech-Owl and other nocturnal species.

 Dinner and overnight at El Dorado Lodge.